Cosmo7/TweenMachine/README.md

 The tween component is added and immediately starts running, and destroys itself after calling ```onComplete```.

 ## Easing Options
-TweenMaker offers the following types of easing, as described at https://easings.net/
+TweenMachine offers the following types of easing, as described at https://easings.net/
 * Linear
 * Quadratic
 * Cubic